ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/become-a-committer/index.md

 *   embedded list of links to revisions (about top 10) containing your patches

 Two other committers need to second your nomination.
-If no one objects in 5 working days (U.S.), you're a committer.
-If anyone objects or wants more information, the committers discuss and usually come to a consensus (within the 5 working days).
+5 working days (U.S.) after the nomination, or 2 working days (U.S.) after the last message in the discussion, whichever is later, you're a committer.
+If anyone objects or wants more information, the committers discuss and usually come to a consensus.
 If issues can't be resolved, there's a vote among current committers.

 That's it!
 There is no further action you need to take on your part.
 The committers will get back to you once they make a decision.

-In the worst case, this can drag out for two weeks.
+This usually won't take longer than two weeks.
 Keep writing patches!
 Even in the rare cases where a nomination fails, the objection is usually something easy to address like "more patches" or "not enough people are familiar with this person's work."

 Once you get approval from the existing committers, we'll send you instructions